anistone9/e-commerce-site/README.md

 WHEN I open API GET routes in Insomnia for categories, products, or tags
 THEN the data for each of these routes is displayed in a formatted JSON
 WHEN I test API POST, PUT, and DELETE routes in Insomnia
 THEN I am able to successfully create, update, and delete data in my database

-## Description
-This project consisted in building the back end for an e-commerce site, by configuring the provided Express.js API started code to use Sequelize in order to interact with a MySQL database.

 # Table of Contents
 - [Description](#description)